kylecarey2/terminal-monopoloy/README.md

 # Terminal-Monopoly

 Terminal-Monopoly is a way to play monopoly in the terminal created in c++.
 This project was created over winter break of my freshman year and was presented for the ACM code showdown.
-This project is still a work in progress.
+This project is still a work in progress and lacks documentation throughout.
+I intend to document this project fully soon.

 ## Usage